-Pelegrini in Sibenik offer a selective à la carte menu of 25 dishes and for 550kn (74€) per person, we were able to select 5 dishes each.
-This was not a simple task and chef Rudolf Štefan has really thought the menu through.
+Pelegrini in Sibenik offers a selective à la carte menu of 25 dishes and for 550kn (74€) per person, we were able to select 5 dishes each.
+This was not a simple task and chef Rudolf Štefan has thought the menu through.

 Pelegrini has my sober tick of approval with their mocktail selection.